Arganox/arganox.github.io/_posts/2016-01-10-Project-pfSense-Further-Enhancements.md

 /etc/rc.conf_mount_ro
 ```

+### Automatic execution on boot

-In order to have these WGXcpe commands executed on boot you can use the shellcmd package.
+In order to have these WGXepc commands executed on boot you can use the shellcmd package.

 - If you haven't already, install the shellcmd package.
 This can be done by navigating to System > Packages and selecting the Available Packages tab.